 Chile declares state of emergency as blackout plunges country into darkness

+Chile declares emergency as power outage plunges country into darkness

-Chilean authorities say largest outage in years caused by transmission line failure.
+Chilean authorities say largest power outage in years caused by transmission line failure.

 Chile’s government has enacted a state of emergency after a huge power outage left millions in the South American country without electricity and plunged the capital Santiago into darkness.